uchile-robotics/uchile_ci/lint/README.md

 ## TODO

-- should we rely on `GITHUB_WORKSPACE` env variable?.
+- should we rely on `GITHUB_WORKSPACE` env variable?

 ## YAML: yamllint